JefNtungila/wesa_website/assets/2025-01-03-classifying_transactions_a_comparison_of_traditional_Machine_Learning_for_NLP _vs_ChatGPT_API.md

-# **Classifying transactions: a comparison of traditional Machine Learning for NLP vs ChatGPT API**
+# **Classifying Transactions: A Comparison of Traditional Machine Learning for NLP vs ChatGPT API**

 ---
 ```